maaraujo94/Phys-Model/README.md

 3) aux_func_temp
 Contains auxiliary functions for fitting and plotting which don't depend on the full datasigma vector

+4) cycle.sh
-WORKFLOW: run c_test(doFit), with doFit = 1 for fitting and doFit = 0 for just plotting
+runs c_test(doFit), with doFit = 1 for fitting and doFit = 0 for just plotting (taken as input), then compiles latex file of plots and saves fit results in a folder can also run a cycle of fits over several different param_list.txt files

+5) param_cycle.py
+runs over a cycle of [parameter] values defined internally and produces a "param_list.txt"-like file with [parameter] taking a different value for each

 THINGS TO CHANGE
 - shape part of the fit function still not very flexible.
 Devote some time to considering how to further improve this, might not be possible
+- replace PTMNORM by a method that more accurately gives first prediction for L_QQ values